Eddie Dee: Musical career

-1990–2004: Beginning and rise to fame
+1990-2004: Beginning and rise to fame

 Eddie Dee was born Eddie Alexander Ávila Ortiz on April 26, 1977 to his mother Diomaris Ortiz and father Eddie Ávila.
 He began singing and composing songs at an early age before beginning his musical career in 1990, when he started to appear on television shows.
 His first encounter with fame was in 1987 when he was already famous in his neighbourhood because of his rapping.
 In 1991 he was one of the dancers in the Puerto Rican propaganda El Sida Está Cañón, led by the singer Ernesto Morales, a message to prevent AIDS.
 In 1993, he released his debut album Eddie & The Ghetto Crew.
 Following the album, he began gaining popularity within Puerto Rico by collaborating with other artists.
 In 1994 Eddie participated on a music video for Straight From The Ghetto, a mixtape by the producer DJ Guichy, being Edde's first participation on a music video.
-Eddie Dee became popular with the 1997 single "Señor Oficial," from DJ Adam's Compilation album Mad Jam vol. 2 'The Comeback', which detailed "the injustices that young Puerto Rican men suffered at the hands of the police."
+Eddie Dee became popular with the 1997 single "Señor Oficial," from the album "DJ Adam Mad Jam Da' Comeback", which detailed "the injustices that young Puerto Rican men suffered at the hands of the police."
 It was a commercial success reaching number one in Puerto Rico.
 The album gained him a "Puerto Rican Rap and Reggae Award for Best Lyrics" the same year.
-Around this time as well, Eddie Dee participated in successful compilation albums from the Puerto Rican Hip Hop/Reggaeton scene such as 'Boricua Guerrero' and El Cartel de Yankee with the latter containing the successful single "¿Porque?".
-In 1999 he helped a new rapper by supporting his work and recording with him on the song "En Peligro De Extinción", which was part of the track list of his next studio album: El Terrorista De La Lírica (which also includes the posthumous appearance of Frankie Ruiz, a famous American salsa singer, who died in 1998).
-That rapper was Tego Calderón at his very early beginning in the music industry, and in 2003 he gained international popularity after his first studio album, El Abayarde, which sold 300.000 copies worldwide.
-Before the official release of "El Terrorista De La Lirica", Eddie Dee released the maxi-single "Amor Mio" containing a collaboration with Puerto Rican Reggae band Cultura Profética, two remixes, one by Nico Canada and another featuring Angel Lopez of Son by Four fame plus the song "Asi Yo Vivo" which was included on his 2nd album along with the Angel version.
+In 1999 he recorded the song "En Peligro De Extinción" featuring then-unknown rapper Tego Calderón for his next studio album: El Terrorista De La Lírica (which also includes the posthumous appearance of Frankie Ruiz, a famous American salsa singer, who died in 1998).
+In 2003, Eddie Dee gained international popularity after his first studio album, El Abayarde, which sold 300.000 copies worldwide.